horizen/ngx_http_sml/README.md

 ngx_http_sml
 ============

-This is a nginx module for log
+This is a nginx module for log base on ngx_lua_module

 Directives
 ==========